While any warm-blooded animal can carry the rabies virus, rabid raccoons are the primary carrier of the deadly virus in the U.S.

 3. Making strange noises: the animals will make strange noises, often recurring high-pitched vocalizations -- they'll even whimper.

-4. Just looking sick: sometimes, rabid raccoons can be pretty easy to tell.
+4. Just looking sick: sometimes, rabid raccoons can be pretty easy to spot.
 Like most humans, sick animals will very likely look, well, sick.
-FYI: even though not deadly, raccoons with distemper can also look like raccoons with rabies.
+Even though it's not deadly, raccoons with distemper can also look like raccoons with rabies.

 5. Foaming at the mouth: this is a clear-tell sign -- if you are close enough to notice this, you need to back away!

-If you see any of these signs in a raccoon you encountered, don't go near it!
+If you see any of these signs in a raccoon or other animal, don't go near it!
 Be sure to give these stray animals plenty of space and call for raccoon removal.
-And if you ever get bitten by a rabid raccoon, get help immediately as there are rabies vaccinations you can use to prevent the virus from getting to the central nervous system.
+If you ever get bitten by a rabid raccoon, get help immediately as there are rabies vaccinations you can have to prevent the virus from getting to the central nervous system and causing the real damage.

 Ever come across a rabid raccoon before?
 Share your story on the Wide Open Pets Facebook page!